Harvard-ACMG/knowledge-base/README.md

 # Harvard-ACMG Knowledge Base

-Contains information about getting up and running with computational resources in the Harvard Atmospheric Chemistry Modeling Group.
+The Harvard-ACMG Knowledge Base contains information about getting started with local computational resources.
+We hope that new Harvard-ACMG members will find this information useful.

 ## Contents